Aaryam-7d6/Aaryam-7d6/README.md

 I'm **Aarya R. Thakar**, a 3rd-year Computer Science student and a self-taught programmer driven by curiosity, discipline, and a deep fascination with how systems — computational, human, and natural — truly work.

 I explore the intersection of **AI, Cybersecurity, XR, Systems Engineering, Philosophy, and Research**, constantly pushing myself to build, learn, and understand more deeply.
-I am a Progressing Polymath and Life long learner, who love to learn, teach and connecting + collaborate with fellow learners to make meaningful impact in the world for humanity.
-I am Intersted NOT only in tech BUT other domains also, and learning about them too.
+I'm a progressing polymath and lifelong learner who loves to learn, teach, and collaborate with fellow learners to make meaningful impact across domains — not just in tech, but in philosophy, strategy, and human systems.

 My learning style is autodidactic.
 My north star is clarity.